eugene-zuban/design-patterns/code/FactoryMethod/Readme.md

 ###Participants description

 * `CarCreator` an interface for creating objects.
-Has a method `carFactory` whic represents a Factory Method.
+Has a method `carFactory` which represents a Factory Method.
 * `HondaCreator` and `BmwCreator` - are concrete classes that create producs with `carFactory` methods. `HondaCreator` returns an instance of `HondaCar`, and `BmwCreator` returns a `BmwCar` instance.
 * `ProductCar` an abstract Product class which acts as an interface for products `HondaCar` and `BmwCar`.